 The Civic Knowledge Project (CKP), a program of the University of Chicago's Office of Civic Engagement, supports humanities-based educational programs connecting the University of Chicago to neighboring mid-South Side communities.

 Mission Statement: The Civic Knowledge Project uses the humanities to develop and strengthen the University of Chicago's community connections, helping to foster civic friendship and overcome the social, economic, and racial divisions among the various knowledge communities on the South Side of Chicago.
 Believing that the free and reciprocal flow of humanities -based knowledge is empowering for all, we seek to "Let knowledge grow from more to more; and so be human life enriched."

 Recent and Upcoming Events

 The Civic Knowledge Project's community-oriented programs highlight the vital role of the humanities in public life, as a key part of the public good demonstrating the virtues of civic friendship and communities of inquiry.
-Please check out these videos of some of our most memorable events--for example, the first Prof. Timuel D. Black Bridges of Memory Distinguished Guest Lectures and Jazz Concerts, held May 2nd, 2016, at the Rebuild Foundation's amazing Stony Island Arts Bank, and April 11th, 2015, at Bronzeville's historic Parkway Ballroom:
+Please check out these videos of some of our most memorable events-- the Prof. Timuel D. Black Bridges of Memory Distinguished Guest Lectures and Jazz Concerts, held May 2nd, 2016, at the Rebuild Foundation's amazing Stony Island Arts Bank, and April 11th, 2015, at Bronzeville's historic Parkway Ballroom:

 Please be sure to join us for the following exciting upcoming events:

 The Civic Knowledge Project gratefully acknowledges the generous support it has received from the Joyce Foundation, the Chicago Community Trust, and the Illinois Arts Council Agency.